mubaidr/mubaidr.js.org/content/blog/1-my-first-blog-post.md

 title: 'My First Blog Post | Blog'
 description: 'My First Blog Post'
 headline: 'Introduction to My Blog'
-excerpt: 'Discover why I started this blog, what you can expect, and how we can connect as a community.'
+abstract: 'Discover why I started this blog, what you can expect, and how we can connect as a community.'
 date: '2024-07-16T12:00:00'
 dateUpdated: ''
 author: 'Muhammad Ubaid Raza'